kaischuygon/kaischuygon/README.md

-### Hi there, I'm Kai. 👋🏼
+### 👋🏼 Hi there, I'm Kai.

-🧑🏽‍💻 Software Engineer | Full-Stack Developer | Designer
+🧑🏽‍💻 Software Engineer | 🚀 Full-Stack Developer | ✏️ Designer

 #### About Me

-- 🚀 Passionate about building immersive web experiences through full-stack development.
-- 🎨 Enthusiastic about crafting elegant and user-centric web designs.

-#### What I Do

-- 🌐 Transforming ideas into code and elegant designs into functional applications.
-- ⚙️ Constantly honing my skills in web technologies and backend development.

-#### Let's Connect

-📫 You can reach out to me for collaboration, discussions, or just to say hi!
+Full-stack dev from 🇨🇷 San Jose, CR.
+I studied CS in 🦬⛰️ Boulder, CO and develop pixel-perfect content for the web.

+Check out my [site](https://kaischuyler.com) and [my game](https://www.kino.wtf/).

+Feel free to contact me if you like my work!